ClassyTurtle7/Handy-Mac-Tools/README.md

 # Handy-Mac-Tools
-A collection of Mac Scripts I have created on my journey through life
+A collection of Mac Scripts/Tools I have created on my journey through life

 # Install Trend
 I created this script to install the trend micro endpoint sensor through a jamf profile.